jasonrichdarmawan/ProtocolExample/README.md

     * Tokenized colors uses the primitive colors.

-        Do not use the Color hex directly.
+        Do not use the color hex directly.

         Tokenized colors have Light and Dark Mode.